mlewis26201/WeeWX-MQTT-Alerter/README.md

 # WeeWX MQTT Alerter

+## Background and Intent
+As a longtime user of WeeWX, I always wished it had a way to alert me if the temperature was above or below a certain value or there was a high gust of wind.
+As an exercise in learning to use AI to augment my development abilities and create something that would be useful to me and the community.

+This application relies on having WeeWX setup to send MQTT messages.
+I use https://github.com/matthewwall/weewx-mqtt and it seems to work well.
+If there is enough demand, I could include an MQTT broker in the application.

+It also relies on Pushover for notifications becuase I alredy use it.
+If there is enough demand I would be willing to add other options like Pushbullet.
+I will not be adding SMTP or Email.
+It is simply too difficult anymore to work with for homelab type projects.

+Yes, I realize that all of this could probably be done by directly watching the WeeWX database, but I was already using MQTT and wanted to work with that.

+## Description
 A Dockerized system for monitoring MQTT messages from WeeWX weather software and sending Pushover notifications when configurable thresholds are exceeded.
 Includes a Flask web frontend for managing settings and alerts, with alert history and logging.

 ## Features